marmaladeDE/oxsearch-documentation/Manual/manual_en.md

 ## Categories ##

 Categories can be populated dynamically with articles.
 In the tab __dynamic article selection__ in the OXID settings under administer products > categories, you can assign values to the filters defined in OXSEARCH.
 It is not even necessary for the filter to be active, it just needs a unique parameter name.
 To decide whichfilters aplly for which category, select the visible filters tab.
 Exemplary dynamic categories are weekly or monthly specials or gift items.
-I

 ## multilingual shops ##

 If your shop is multilingual, we recommend that you define a language identifier so articles and pages are displayed in the respective language.
 Every language has its own index and has to be maintained separately.
 Maintaining articles therefore requires the selection of the language you want to edit via a dropdown list.

+## Multi-tenancy capability ##

+OXSEARCH is multi-tenancy capable.
+Please note that you have to install and configure OXSEARCH individually for every subshop.

+## Support of OXID standard functions ##

+As OXSEARCH is based on OXID, it supports most of the OXID standard functions.
+However, there are a few functions not supported:
+- user roles and rights in the frontend
+- Subshop heritage